scriptotek/alma-slipsomat/README.md

   `/opt/homebrew-cask/Caskroom/firefox/38.0.5/Firefox.app/Contents/MacOS/firefox-bin`
   * Example on Windows: `C:\Program Files (x86)\Mozilla Firefox\firefox.exe`

+## Getting started

+The `slipsomat` command will give you an interactive shell where you can type various commands.
+Type `help` for an overview.

+To get started in an empty directory, type `pull` to pull in all the XSLT files from your Alma instance and store them in a folder named `xsl` (will be created if not there already).
+Optionally, type `defaults` to pull in all default letters too.
+Note that a `status.json` file is also created.
+This holds the checksums for all the letters, allowing the script to easily keep track of which files have been modified (locally or in Alma).

+Once you have a directory with all your files you're free to put them under version control if you like.
+Here's the repo we use for our files: https://github.com/scriptotek/alma-letters-ubo

 ## Workflow

+In a workspace directory (a directory having a `slipsomat.cfg` file):

 1. Start by doing `git pull` to pull in changes from other users.